 A 92-year-old man was barely breathing and had extremely low oxygen levels, and emergency medical technicians wanted to intubate him right there at his home in Yonkers, New York.

-It was April, at the beginning of the Covid-19 pandemic, and the man was showing all the symptoms of the disease.
+It was April 2020, near the beginning of the Covid-19 pandemic, and the man was showing all the symptoms of the disease.

 Moore, who like the EMTs was decked out in personal protective equipment, kept out of their way as he tried to respectfully take photos of the life-threatening situation.
 Unfortunately, it didn’t have a happy ending.
 The family told Moore the man died in the ICU a couple of weeks later.

 Moore also spent time with emergency medical workers in Stamford, Connecticut, documenting their lives as they worked extremely long hours in the early days of the pandemic.

 “After 9/11, firefighters were America’s heroes as first responders.
 This time, it’s EMS and hospital workers,” Moore said.
 “I think it’s important to give credit where it’s due and, for me as a photojournalist, to show the importance of their work.”

 As the pandemic stretches into a second year, we look back at some of the most memorable photos that have been taken around the world.
 In these images, we see sorrow, pain and desperation.
 But we also see love, sacrifice and resilience.

 Children wear plastic bottles as makeshift masks while waiting to check in to a flight at the Beijing Capital Airport in January 2020.